 London Oyster Card

 The Oyster card is not a ticket.
-It’s a reusable electronic card or ‘smart card’ which can be used to pay for travel on all types of public transport in London: buses, underground, DLR (Docklands Light Railway), trams and trains.
+It’s a reusable electronic card or ‘smart card’ which can be used to pay for travel on all types of public transport in London: buses, underground, DLR (Docklands Light Railway), trams and local trains.

 As a Pay as you go (PAYG) Oyster card